 Depending on the mobile testing types, below are the testing types which are used to perform on mobile devices

-The name itself says that it is used to check the user experience of developed mobile application.
+The name itself says that it is used to check the user experience of the developed mobile application.
 It should satisfy the user in terms of usability, flexibility and friendliness

-Interface Testing helps to determine the performance of user interface like menu buttons, history, settings, bookmarks etc.,
+Interface Testing helps to determine the performance of user interface like menu buttons, history, settings, bookmarks, etc.,

 Interrupt Testing is the process of testing an application which may undergo interruption while using the mobile app.
-In simple words we can say that testing the developed mobile app while there may come interruptions like SMS, Calls, Web notifications, on/off the media player
+In simple words we can say that testing the developed mobile app while there may come interruptions like SMS, Calls, Web notifications, on/off the media player,

 Memory Leakage Testing:

-It helps to determine the optimization of
+It helps to determine the optimization of the

 Operational Testing is the process of testing a mobile application’s backup or recovery functions if the user upgraded an app from a store.

-Whenever a user is able to install, uninstall or upgrade the developed app this testing came into exist.
+Whenever a user is able to install, uninstall or upgrade the developed app this testing came into existence.
 The mobile app should satisfy the user while performing any of the above steps without interrupting.